chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

-# How to Run RAG Tutorial Code
+# How to Run RAG Tutorial Code on an HPC

 ## 1. Retrive the original code and dataset